PoisotLab/ms_metaweb_perspectives/README.md

 scalability [see @Gupta2021Graph for a review], which are mostly absent from the methods listed in @tbl:methods.
-Assuming that the uptake of next-generation biomonitoring techniques does indeed deliver larger datasets on species interactions [@Bohan2017Nextgeneration], there is a potential for GNN to become an applicable embedding/predictive technique in the coming years.
+Assuming that the uptake of next-generation biomonitoring techniques does indeed deliver larger datasets on species interactions [@Bohan2017Nextgeneration], there is nevertheless the potential for GNN to become an applicable embedding/predictive technique in the coming years.

 | Method        | Object          | Technique                        | Reference                | Application                                                                                                       |
 | ------------- | --------------- | -------------------------------- | ------------------------ | ----------------------------------------------------------------------------------------------------------------- |